Up to SGD 50,000 per team

 NUS Enterprise and ACCESS Health International will require you to provide an option for a 5% equity stake (2.5% each) in your company as part of the accelerator terms agreement.

-Up to fourteen submissions will chosen for the business development portion of Modern Aging.
-The business development curriculum lasts for ten weeks and includes a two day business model canvas bootcamp on August 19-20, weekly Monday evening sessions, and ten customer interviews per week.
-For more information, see this page.
+Selected submissions will chosen for the business development portion of Modern Aging.
+The business development curriculum lasts for ten weeks and includes weekly sessions and customer interviews, based on the Business Model Canvas.

 You will be matched to mentors who possess the skill sets and experience most relevant to your submission.
 The frequency of your interactions with your mentor is typically once a week.